Which of the following best describes the resonance structures of... | Study Prep in Pearson+

 1

-Step 1: Identify the molecular structure and connectivity of nitryl fluoride (N2O2F).
-Recognize that the central nitrogen atom is bonded to two oxygen atoms and one fluorine atom.
+Identify the functional groups in nitromethane (CH\_3NO\_2).
+The key group to focus on is the nitro group (NO\_2), which is attached to the methyl group (CH\_3).

-Step 2: Draw the possible Lewis structures showing the nitrogen atom double-bonded to one oxygen and single-bonded to the other oxygen and fluorine.
-Assign formal charges accordingly, keeping in mind that nitrogen often carries a positive charge when bonded to electronegative atoms, and oxygen and fluorine can carry negative charges.
+Recall that the nitro group is known to exhibit resonance due to the presence of nitrogen bonded to two oxygens, where the electrons can be delocalized between the nitrogen and the oxygens.

-Step 3: Consider resonance by moving the double bond between nitrogen and oxygen to the other oxygen atom, effectively delocalizing the negative charge between the two oxygen atoms.
-This creates two major resonance structures.
+Draw the resonance structures of the nitro group by shifting the position of the double bond between nitrogen and one oxygen to the other oxygen, while placing a negative charge on the oxygen that forms a single bond with nitrogen.
+This shows the delocalization of electrons within the nitro group.

-Step 4: Evaluate whether resonance structures involving the fluorine atom bearing the negative charge are significant.
-Since fluorine is highly electronegative and typically forms only single bonds, resonance involving fluorine is less favorable.
+Note that the methyl group (CH\_3) does not participate in resonance with the nitro group because the carbon-nitrogen bond is a single bond and there are no lone pairs or pi bonds on the carbon to delocalize.

-Step 5: Conclude that the best description involves two major resonance structures with the negative charge delocalized between the two oxygen atoms, the nitrogen atom bearing a positive charge, and fluorine remaining singly bonded without resonance delocalization.
+Conclude that the best description of the resonance structures of nitromethane is that the nitro group has two resonance forms with the double bond shifting between the nitrogen and the two oxygens, and the negative charge delocalized on the oxygens.

 Watch next